 Essential Science explores the applications of science to everyday life, taking a more hands-on approach to physics through investigating the motion of rockets and sporting equipment, and the principles of chemistry through forensic science investigations.
-Students choose an elective topic for their final study which may include investigating the science of food or cosmetics, among other options.
+Other topics include investigating the science of food or cosmetics.
 Students who take Essential Science may only choose Scientific Studies at Stage 1 level.
 Throughout the year, students work scientifically using systematic inquiry and data collection.
 They analyse their data and evaluate for safety, ethics, error, validity and reliability.
 In their communication of results, they include discussion on possible improvements to procedure and methods, to minimise effects of identified errors.

 ASSESSMENT: Scientific Inquiry skills are assessed through practical investigations and laboratory reports.
-Research / presentation skills are assessed through investigations and reports.
+Research/presentation skills are assessed through investigations and reports.
 Written tests assess content knowledge, data interpretation, the ability to draw conclusions and apply concepts to real world problems.